-3 Board Recruitment Mistakes to Avoid
+3 Board Recruitment Errors You Can Easily Avoid

 As you recruit nonprofit board members, avoid three common board member recruitment mistakes.